 Utilities are designated on the Town's Land Use Plan Map to ensure the availability of land necessary to provide an adequate level of utility service to meet the current and future needs of the Town.
-Limited types of Utilitiesutility facilities up to five (5) acres in size are also allowed in certain other land use designationsareas designated residential, commercial, office park, industrial, employment center, regional activity center and agricultural.
+Utilities up to five (5) acres in size are also allowed in areas designated residential, commercial, office park, industrial, employment center, regional activity center and agricultural.